rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 This is the template that we will use to create our own apps-of-apps repository.

-2. Copy the clone url.
+2. Copy the clone URL.

    `https://github.com/stakater-lab/nordmart-apps-gitops-config.git`

-3. Now open gitlab and select create project.
+3. Now open GitLab and select create project.
 In the screen that appears, choose `Import project`.

    ![clone-apps-config](images/clone-apps-config.png)

-4. Select import repository from url and paste in the url that you copied in step 2.
+4. Select import repository from URL and paste in the URL that you copied in step 2.

    Note: Make the repository public.
 Add `nordmart-apps-gitops-config` as the repository name.
    > Make sure you mark the repository as public and choose the group you previously created as the group name.